-Trump’s FBI Announcement Is ‘an Insult to Every Agent’
+Trump’s FBI Announcement Is ‘an Insult to Every Agent,’ Bureau Veterans Say

 Since leaving the Justice Department in 2005, Wray has worked at King & Spalding, a law firm with offices around the world.
 Wray’s bio at the firm’s site indicates he’s won the most accolades for his work on white collar crime cases, defending financial institutions and pharmaceutical companies facing scrutiny from the Justice Department.
 He has significant experience representing companies facing allegations that they bribed foreign government officials under the Foreign Corrupt Practices Act.

 Wray is best known for representing New Jersey Gov. Chris Christie during the Bridgegate scandal.
 Christie is a loyal Trump ally.
-Christie, however, prosecuted the father of Jared Kushner’s Trump’s son-in-law, who reportedly kept Christie out of the administration
+Christie, however, prosecuted the father of Jared Kushner, Trump’s son-in-law, who reportedly kept Christie out of the administration.

 Wray has shown a willingness to buck his superiors.
 According to national-security reporter Barton Gellman’s book “Angler,” Wray, while an assistant attorney general, supported a mini-rebellion within the top echelons of the Justice Department and FBI in 2004.
-Several senior officials, including Mueller and Comey, were unsettled by the scope of the Bush administration’s mass warrantless collection of Americans’ emails.
+Several senior officials, including Mueller and Comey, were unsettled by the scope of the Bush administration’s mass warrantless collection of Americans’ email metadata.

 Wray apparently was unfamiliar with the highly secretive program, but got wind of the escalating clash.
 He stopped Comey in a hallway, according to Gellman’s book, and told the then-acting attorney general: “Look, I don’t know what’s going on, but before you guys all pull the rip cords, please give me a heads-up so I can jump with you.”